 1. Tan Dinh Church (Pink Church)

-This beautiful pink church is off the beaten track and not many people know about it.
-This is a Catholic church that is located on Hai Ba Trung road in district 3.
+This beautiful pink church is a hidden gem that remains undiscovered by many visitors.
+It is a Catholic church situated on Hai Ba Trung Road in District 3.

-For us, this is the most beautiful church here in Ho Chi Minh City.
-Its unique pink colour and extreme detailing make it magnificent.
+In our opinion, this is the most stunning church in Ho Chi Minh City.
+Its distinct pink colour and intricate details make it truly magnificent.

 2. The Cafe Apartments

-Are you a foodie or a coffee/tea addict?
-Then this place is perfect for you.
+Are you a food enthusiast or a coffee/tea lover?
+Then this place is absolutely perfect for you.

 3. Ben Thanh Market

-Don’t be scared to negotiate with the sellers to get the best deals.
-If you think that something is too expensive, then walk away.
-You will find someone else selling the same thing you want for cheaper.
+Don’t hesitate to negotiate with the sellers to secure the best deals.
+If you find something too expensive, feel free to walk away.
+Chances are, you’ll come across another vendor selling the same item at a more affordable price.

 4. Ben Thanh Street Food Market (Permanently Closed)

-This food market is a 2-minute walk from Ben Thanh Market and is the food equivalent of Ben Thanh Market.
+This food market is conveniently located just a 2-minute walk from Ben Thanh Market, making it the food counterpart to its neighbouring market.

 ❥Also Read: 6 things to do in Da Nang, Vietnam